 - Test learning experiences and provide feedback to instructors on how to improve the user experience.

-- Monitor online forums in assigned online education projects, as well as help identify and resolve technical problems that occur while the project is active.
+- Monitor online courses as they are piloted (e.g., reviewing learners’ feedback in survey responses or discussion forums), as well as help identify and resolve technical problems that occur while the project is active.

 - Perform other duties as assigned.